ibad1112/Docker/Docs/COMMANDS.md

 24. docker inspect (container name or id) : A way to inspect the configuration of a container in JSON format.
 25. docker history (image) : Shows the building layers of the images.
 26. docker build Dockerfile -t : (name of the docker image)
+27. docker login: To login to your dockerhub account